leonard-ibeh/javaScript_project/0x04-toDoList_application/README.md

 ## Contact
-> If you have any questions, suggestions, or feedback, please feel free to contact us at your-email@example.com.
+> If you have any questions, suggestions, or feedback, please feel free to contact me at obinnaibeh42@gmail.com.

 Happy task management!